top of page

 Your donation will help to:

-• Educate people on how they can make a difference.
+• Educate people on what they can do to make a difference.

-• Advocate for much needed policy change to protect the Māui dolphin and its habitat
+• Advocate for much needed policy change to protect the Māui and Hector's dolphins and their habitats

 Habitat